 - Event marketing materials can be procured from BluePrint Design and Print Center.
 Any organization wishing to advertise within the Union will need to meet with BluePrint Staff in the lower-level of the Union.
 Banners and t-stands are reservable spaces for advertising campus events.
 All reservable spaces must be designed by BluePrint staff.
 In addition BluePrint staff can design and print additional marketing materials for use outside the Union, if the organization desires.
 All billing can be added to current reservations.

 - Turn It In.
-Once your SAARF is complete, turn it in to Information Exchange at least 3 weeks prior to your event.
+Once your SAARF is complete, turn it in to Information Exchange at least 3 working days prior to your event.

 - Keep In Contact.
 If event details change, be sure to contact Event Services to update the service providers the plans.
 Their focus is to make your event successful so communication is key!